Imagine creating 3-dimensional objects with a writing device, and you’ve got the concept of a 3D printing pen.

 Most of the jewelry and accessories you can 3D print can be worn for extended periods of time.
 Filament isn’t necessarily as strong as metal, but it can add a fun element to any outfit.

-Some filaments are flexible as well, so you can create rings that will grow with you.
+Some filaments are flexible, so you can create rings that will grow with you.

 Filament can also fit on your feet, as seen with this design for 3D printed pumps.